 In conjunction with WWF, projects are underway for the reforestation of areas outside the sanctuary.
 (See also: July 2009 / Diciembre 2009)

 - Promotion of Sustainable Land Management

-Pro CoSaRa is committed to assisting local communities in their agricultural and sustainable development.
+PRO COSARA is committed to assisting local communities in their agricultural and sustainable development.
 We are attempting to develop alternatives to conventional soy cultivation for the small farmers in the area.
 Currently, we are executing projects in local communities to provide the technical knowledge necessary to sustainably use their land and cultivate self-sufficiency, crop diversity, and soil conservation.
+(See: Current Projects)

 - Environmental Education and Public Relations

 Another important aspect of our work is environmental education at schools in the small surrounding farming communities to promote environmental awareness and conscientiousness.
 Our public relations work is focused on attempting to attain acceptance and awareness for the San Rafael reserve among the local population and government institutions.